 I’ll admit it, I’m a skeptic.
 I’m skeptical of anything that claims to be revolutionary, especially in my field.
 When I first started seeing software that was claimed to make strength & conditioning programming simple, I didn’t think twice about it.
 I was already using technology to make my job as a college strength coach “easier”.

-How anything could beat all of the freedom and abilities I had with Excel?
+How could anything beat all of the freedom and abilities I had with Excel?
 I had spent a good deal of time designing, programming, and refining my own custom template system.
 I could create workout cards for an entire team with just a few clicks per athlete.
 From there it was inputting some data, printing, and finally, sorting the workout cards into the right folders.

 Prior to starting a career in strength and conditioning, I spent a decade as an IT professional.
 I know Excel thoroughly.
 But even after years designing training programs on spreadsheets, the process was still cumbersome and time-consuming.